sendgrid/docs/source/User_Guide/Settings/teammates.md

 The three different permission levels are:

-* **NO ACCESS -** Teammates with no access to a feature not only will be prevented from changing that feature’s settings, but they will also be unable to even view that feature within the SendGrid UI.
+* **Restricted Access -** Teammates with no access to a feature not only will be prevented from changing that feature’s settings, but they will also be unable to even view that feature within the SendGrid UI.
 However, you can still [grant them access to specific features](#-Granting-feature-access).
-* **READ ACCESS -** Teammates with read only access will not be able to change or configure a feature.
+* **Read-only Access -** Teammates with read only access will not be able to change or configure a feature.
 However, they will be able to view any information provided by that feature.
-* **FULL ACCESS -** Teammates with full access to a feature can view and make any changes.
+* **Admin -** Teammates with full access to a feature can view and make any changes.

+If you select **Invite with Restricted Access** when inviting a Teammate, you will need to select a preset access level or create your own by selecting **Custom Access**.
+You can choose from several pre-defined permission levels to fit a variety of common roles: Developer Access, Marketer Access, and Accountant Access or you can customize access for the teammate.

 {% info %}
 Only administrator teammates may impersonate subusers.